︎

 – From the National Tapestries to the Royal Tapestry

 The Paris World’s Fair opened in an atmosphere of buoyant optimism in the spring of 1900.
 Europe stood on the threshold of a new century, and people were filled with enthusiasm and anticipation about the potential of new technology.
 Electric lights had already begun to illuminate city streets, railways were connecting cities more closely, and the telephone was revolutionising communication.
 Europe’s technological, scientific, and cultural achievements were proudly presented to the Fair’s visitors, and the future seemed boundlessly bright.
 A new type of modernity was emerging alongside this technological optimism.
 As a counterbalance to the harsh conditions of industrialised life, people turned their attention inward—towards the human psyche, the organic, and the intimate world of the home.
 This shift is expressed in one of the highlights of the Fair: tapestry.
-Many artists returned to a craft tradition with deep historical roots that drew inspiration from the Middle Ages as well as from ancient legends
+Many artists returned to a craft tradition with deep historical roots that drew inspiration from the Middle Ages as well as from ancient legends and folktales.

 The renewed interest in weaving at the turn of the previous century is closely linked to the English Arts and Crafts movement.
 William Morris, one of its founders, idealised medieval aesthetics and production methods as a counterweight to industrial mass production.
 His ideas resonated strongly in Norway, where the Middle Ages were regarded as a national golden age—a time when the country was an independent kingdom with significant political power and a rich cultural heritage.
 Leading this artistic renewal were figures such as Frida Hansen and Gerhard Munthe, who established textile art as a key vehicle for expressing national identity and reimagining the aesthetics of the Norwegian Middle Ages, with the addition of international trends and ideas.
 Together, they exhibited two monumental works at the 1900 World’s Fair—Sigurd and Baldwin and Entry into Myklagard.
 Celebrated as national treasures, the tapestries were renamed the National Tapestries (Riksteppene) and were later purchased for the Royal Palace.